 - Previous surgery, treatment, trauma, or a medical diagnosis in the area to be treated

-- A history of keloid formation, reactions to lidocaine or sensitivity to pain or cold
+- A history of keloid formation, reactions to local anesthetics or sensitivity to pain or cold

-- Open sores or wounds in the are to be treated
+- Open or infected wounds in the area to be treated

 - Regular use of anti-coagulants (eg, Coumadin, fish oil), aspirin or NSAIDs (eg, ibuprofen)